BadmWe/dspyt-webpage/dspyt/posts/how_to_generate_sitemap_for_nextjs_project.md

 ## What is a sitemap?

 A sitemap is a file that contains information about your site's pages, videos, and other assets, as well as the relationships between them.
-This file is read by search engines like Google in order to crawl your site more efficiently.
-A sitemap tells Google which pages and files on your site you believe are significant, as well as providing valuable information about these items.
-For example, when was the page last changed, and if there are any different language versions of the page.
+Search engines like Google read sitemap to crawl your site more efficiently.
+A sitemap tells Google which pages and files on your site you believe are significant.
+For example, sitemap  documents the latest update date of pages, and if there are any different language versions of the page.

 ## Generating nextjs sitemap

 We generate nextjs sitemap with next-sitemap npm package: https://www.npmjs.com/package/next-sitemap.

 <div style="position: relative; padding-bottom: 56.25%;">
     <iframe style="border: 1; top: 0; left: 0; width: 100%; height: 100%; position: absolute;" src="https://www.youtube.com/embed/Dud9a8ShCVM?autoplay=1&mute=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## Web Badminton